ericrobolson/das_bot/KANBAN.md

 Doing - 2
-* Implement simple interpreter that queues up things on the timeline
+* Make lisp parser using bottom up + tdd, put on github
-* * Add loading of a program
+* Add parsing of lists
-* * Write an interpreter to read in and create keys + times from a script, Lisp based with with Elixir syntax
-* * Add ability to define methods
+* Add parsing of strings
+* Add parsing of integers, maybe do numerical tower?
+* Add parsing of floats, maybe do numerical tower?
-* * Add method to load + execute other scripts
+* Add locations to errors
-* * Add ability to start a process, wait for it to load, then execute things
+* Define methods

 Todo
+* Execute methods
+* Add ability to execute a command in a shell, such as launching a steam game
+* Add ability to play keyboard input
+* Add ability to include or load other scripts
 * Simplify execution of generator
 * Do mouse movement
 * Wire up `SendMessage`